opensprints/opensprints-comm/README.markdown

 ### Toggle mock mode
 In mock mode, the fake ticks are generated and outputted in the progress messages during a race.

 Command message:
-    !m
+* toggle mock mode on:
+      !m:ON
+* toggle mock mode off:
+      !m:OFF

 The expected response from the Arduino is an immediate reply with the line
+* if mock mode was off is toggled on:
       M:ON
-If mock mode was off is toggled on.
+* if mock mode was is toggled off.
-or
       M:OFF
-If mock mode was is toggled off.
+* or if junk was received after the `:`:
+      M:VALUE ERROR

 This command is only valid during an ongoing race.
 In racing and countdown states, this command will cause the response
     M:ERROR